Des Moines Bus Station

-The Des Moines Bus Station is an intercity bus station in the River Bend neighborhood of Des Moines, Iowa.
-The station, managed by Burlington Trailways, also serves Jefferson Lines.
-The current building was opened as a bus terminal in 2013.
+The Des Moines Bus Station is an intercity bus station in the Highland Park neighborhood of Des Moines, Iowa.
+The station, managed by Jefferson Lines, also serves Greyhound Lines.
+The current building was opened as a bus terminal in 2024.

 Des Moines has seen intercity bus transit since at least the early 1920s, when a union bus terminal operated on Sixth Avenue.
 In 1932, a new Union Bus Depot opened on Grand Avenue, while Burlington Bus Lines opened their own terminal in 1935 on Mulberry Street.
 The Burlington station was replaced in 1956 with a location on Locust Street.
-In 1972, a Greyhound Lines bus terminal opened on Keosauqua Way, which would be replaced by the current bus station on Second Avenue, which opened December 30, 2013.
+In 1972, a Greyhound Lines bus terminal opened on Keosauqua Way.
+This was replaced by a station on Second Avenue, which was open from 2013–2024.

 Attributes

-The bus station building sits in the River Bend neighborhood, at the northeast corner of 2nd Avenue and Clark Street.
-The bus station is managed by Burlington Trailways, but also serves Jefferson Lines.
+The bus station building is a former warehouse in the Highland Park neighborhood, off Euclid Avenue and adjacent to the freight-only Mason City Subdivision of the Union Pacific Railroad.
+The bus station is managed by Jefferson Lines, but also serves Greyhound Lines.